-Our GTs receive five dedicated days of SEND input, which ensures they are able to support the teaching and learning of children with additional needs.
+Our GTs receive more than three dedicated days of SEND input, which ensures they are able to support the teaching and learning of children with additional needs.
 We also provide specialist music input.
 These enhanced modules provide pedagogical and practical input, supporting the development of a high level of knowledge, skills and understanding.

 The programme begins on the first day of the school term and ends on the last day of the academic year.
 All GTs are welcomed as full members of staff and encouraged to immerse themselves in all aspects of school life, including development days, monitoring and evaluation, extra-curricular activities, residentials, and community events.

 Here are some of the things our past GTs said their experiences:

 'The Mead have provided a brilliant induction and everyone I've met has been so friendly and helpful.
 It's a very welcoming Trust!
 Overall a comfortable introduction to my teacher training with elements of stretch but no panic!
 One of the sessions I found most helpful was looking at the videos of teachers and analysing their teaching methods, questioning, behaviour management.
 This was really inspiring and very helpful in showing us how to observe and learn from our mentors'.